Introduction to landscape lighting

 What are the common types of landscape lighting fixtures?

 - Spotlights are the most common type of landscape light.
-These highlight specific key features throughout your landscape.
+These highlight specific key features throughout your landscape, which is why they’re also referred to as accent lights.

 - Any spotlight with a 60-degree beam angle or wider is known as a flood light.
 These use large pools of light to illuminate broad areas with a single fixture.

-- Path lights are used as guiding lights to illuminate walkways and pathways.
-They can also be used in large flower beds to illuminate areas with lots of ground vegetation.
+- Path lights are used as guiding lights to illuminate walkways, driveways, patios and more.
+They can also be used in gardens or large flower beds to illuminate areas with lots of ground vegetation.

-- In-ground lights are used in up-lighting situations that require the light source to remain hidden.
+- In-ground lights are used in up-lighting applications that require the light source to remain hidden.

 - Underwater lights are specifically designed to be fully or partially submerged year-round.
 They are typically used in fountains or ponds.